Aquaticat/Monochromatic/readme.md

 ### Why I'm adding `<S></S>` around headings

 Otherwise there's no inserted sections, making them less easy to navigate in terms of accessibility and making them less easy to style.

+## Playwright

+### TODO: Add Playwright tests for themes/*

+## Git

+### Why is there only one .gitignore file in workspace

+Git reads all .gitignore files and ignore all the entries specified, no matter where they are.
+Only one .gitignore file makes it more manageable.

+### Why are there so many "unknown changes"

+Sometimes I forget to commit while I still remember what the changes were.
+I agree, I should do better.